Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 }

-Before the incident, our branching was... informal.
+Before the incident, branching was informal.
 People made branches.
-Sometimes they were named well, sometimes they were called fix-stuff or anurag-temp.
-There was no convention.
-Developers would rebase against main when they felt like it, or merge main into their branch, or sometimes just work off main directly for small fixes.
+Sometimes well-named, sometimes called fix-stuff or anurag-temp.
+No convention.
+Developers rebased against main when they felt like it, or merged main into their branch, or occasionally worked directly off main for small fixes.

-None of that was technically wrong.
-It worked fine when the team was three people who sat next to each other.
-But the team had grown to seven by the time the incident happened, and the informal approach was already creaking.
+None of that was wrong in isolation.
+Worked fine when the team was three people sitting next to each other.
+By the time the incident happened, the team had grown to seven and the informal approach was showing cracks.

 git checkout main